The compression body graph has infinite diameter: Introduction

 \begin{theorem} The compression body graph $\mathcal{H}(S)$ is an infinite diameter Gromov hyperbolic metric space. \end{theorem}

-The compression body graph $\mathcal{H}(S)$ is quasi-isometric to the metric space obtained by electrifying the curve complex along disc sets, where a disc set is the set of all simple closed curves that bound discs in a specific compression body.
-Recall that given a metric space $(X, d)$, and a collection of subsets $\calY = \{ Y_i \}_{i \in I}$, the \emph{electrification} $(X_\calY, d_\calY)$ of $X$ with respect to $Y$ is the metric space obtained by adding a vertex $y_i$ for each set $Y_i$, and coning off $Y_i$ by attaching edges of length $1/2$ from each $y \in Y_i$ to $y_i$; the image of each set $Y_i$ in $X_\calY$ has diameter one.
-We will write $\pi_\calY$ for the inclusion map $X \hookrightarrow X_\calY$, which we shall also refer to as the projection map.
-The electrification of a Gromov hyperbolic space along uniformly quasiconvex subsets is Gromov hyperbolic:
+The compression body graph $\mathcal{H}(S)$ is quasi-isometric to the metric space obtained by electrifying the curve complex along each \emph{disc set}: the set of all simple closed curves that bound discs in a specific compression body.
+We will write $\pi_\calY$ for the inclusion map $X \hookrightarrow X_\calY$, which we shall also refer to as the \emph{projection map}.
+As the electrification of a Gromov hyperbolic space along uniformly quasi-convex subsets is Gromov hyperbolic the compression body graph is Gromov hyperbolic.
+This follows from work of Bowditch \cite{bowditch-rel-hyp}, Kapovich and Rafi \cite{kapovich-rafi} and Masur and Minsky \cite{mm1, mm3}.
+See Section \ref{section:outline} for further details.

+We also study the action of the mapping class group on $\calH(S)$.
+In Lemma \ref{lemma:coarse} we show that that for every genus $g \ge 2$, there are elements of the mapping class group of $S$ which act loxodromically on $\calH(S)$.
+Furthermore in Corollary \ref{corollary:johnson} we show that every subgroup of the Johnson filtration contains elements which act loxodromically on $\calH(S)$.

+In the final section, we use our methods to give an alternate proof of Theorem \ref{T:bjm}: the stable lamination of a pseudo-Anosov element is contained in the limit set of a compression body $V$ if and only if some power of the pseudo-Anosov extends over a non-trivial subcompression body of $V$.
+This was originally shown by Biringer, Johnson and Minsky \cite{bjm}*{Theorem 1}, using techniques from hyperbolic three-manifolds.
+It has also been shown by Ackermann \cite{ack}*{Theorem 1}, extending the methods of Casson and Long \cite{casson-long}.
+We also weaken the hypotheses of a result of Lubotzky, Maher and Wu \cite{lmw}*{Theorem 1}, showing that a random Heegaard splitting is hyperbolic with probability tending to one exponentially quickly, for a larger class of random walks than those considered in \cite{lmw}.